ktj-ph/experimental-programmatic-access-ccft-multipayer/README.md

 This repository gives you supporting source code for two use cases:
 1. If you are looking for a way to extract CCFT data for a small number of accounts on an ad-hoc basis, or want to include the script within your application, you can find the [`ccft_access.py`](./MultiAccountApplication/lambda-functions/4_extract_carbon_emissions/ccft_access.py) script itself in the [`MultiAccountApplication/lambda-functions/4_extract_carbon_emissions/`](./MultiAccountApplication/lambda-functions/4_extract_carbon_emissions/) folder.
 To get started, check out the [General FAQs](#general-faq) and the [single-account specific FAQs](#single-account-script-faq) below.

+`NEW`
-2. If you are looking for a way to automate the monthly extraction of new CCFT data within a multi account structure, this repository contains source code and supporting files for a serverless application that you can deploy with the SAM CLI or via the Serverless Application Repository.
-With it, you can deploy an application to extract new AWS Customer Carbon Footprint Tool data every month for all accounts of your AWS organization with the experimental script.
+2. If you are looking for a way to automate the monthly extraction of new CCFT data for multiple (payer) accounts, this repository contains source code and supporting files for a serverless application that you can deploy with the SAM CLI or via the Serverless Application Repository.
+With it, you can deploy an application to extract new AWS Customer Carbon Footprint Tool data every month for a set of account ID's with the experimental script.
 You can find the supporting source code within the folder [`MultiAccountApplication`](./MultiAccountApplication).
 To get started, check out the [General FAQs](#general-faq) and the [multi-account specific FAQs](#multi-account-extraction-faq) below.

 Read the AWS Customer Carbon Footprint Tool documentation for more details to [understand your carbon emission estimations](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/ccft-estimation.html).